Updated September 2, 2020

 Plants by Mail Nursery Review

-We decided to start including them last month because they are making a stronger push to build traffic recently.
-They are running some ads on Google.
+We decided to start including them early in 2020 because they were making a stronger push to build traffic.
+They started running some ads on Google.
 The ads are very generic, but they're at least trying.

 Their site boasts being online since 2003.
 Maybe the look & design of the site is intentional but it is definitely 'old fashioned'.
 For having been around that long their domain authority, or how Google considers their authority relative to others in the same niche, was tied for the lowest.
 That's a red flag and kind of confirms that they just haven't put a lot of attention to the site until recently.